 April 2020: Ecological legacies of subarctic tree islands—what does this mean for tree range limits under climatic change?
 To find answers to this question and more about this work published by three generations of arctic researchers led by Owen Fitzpatrick in Ecosystems, have a read here.

 February 2020: Geomorphologic‐plant‐microbe interactions lead to increased polysaccharides in high-arctic frost boils.
 Could this have important implications for biogeochemical cycling in the Arctic?
-Have a read here.
+Have a read of this research led by U of S PhD student Mitsuaki Ota here.

 December 2019: Small plant genetic differences cause predictable changes in canola microbiome and are potential target for direct and indirect selection within breeding programs.
 Want to know more?
 Have a look at the paper here.

 November 2019: Predictions of climate-driven vegetation response derived solely from remotely sensed data may not be reliable, at least in central Canada where shrubs are often misclassified as trees.
 See the full paper here to get the full story.